RonIovine/pshell/README.md

 `$ make install local=y`

-This will compile all the 'C' and 'go' code and run the above `install.sh` script for a local install.
+This will compile all the C and Go code and run the above `install.sh` script for a local install.
-Note, to build all the 'go' code you must have the 'go' compiler installed on your host.
+Note, to build all the Go code you must have the Go compiler installed on your host.

 <a name="documentation"></a>
 ### Documentation
 See the PPT presentation PSHELL-Framework.ppt at the top level directory for an overview of the main features and capabilities of the framework.

-There is also documentation for the 'C' API in the form of manpages.
+There is also documentation for the C API in the form of manpages.
 The following manpages are provided:
 ```
 pshell(1)
 PshellServer(3)